 About

-We are an independent, volunteer-driven research group founded in 2024, focused on the analysis of journalistic reporting practices that shape public understanding, policy debates, and legal discourse.
+We are a non-partisan, independent, volunteer-driven research group founded in 2024, focused on the analysis of journalistic reporting practices that shape public understanding, policy debates, and legal discourse.

 Our mission is to produce rigorous, transparent, and methodologically sound research on journalistic reporting practices in international media.
 We aim to improve public understanding of how information is constructed, sourced, and framed in high-impact news coverage, particularly in the context of conflict reporting.